spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

   Branch tutorials/advanced_packaging set up to track remote branch tutorials/advanced_packaging from origin.
   Switched to a new branch 'tutorials/advanced_packaging'

-At this point you can install the software that will be used during the rest of the tutorial (the output of the commands is omitted for the sake of brevity):
+At this point, install the software that is used for the rest of the tutorial (the output of the commands is omitted for the sake of brevity):

 .. code-block:: console